Coronavirus: Ministry tells school hostels to isolate students at risk of having coronavirus

 Auckland Grammar School headmaster Tim O'Connor said he had had no issues with homestay families and the school hostel had "an area where students can be isolated in a separate building to dormitories".

-Paul Curry of Up International College NZ (formerly AGC NZ International College), which had 640 international students last year, said the college was "in constant communication with our homestay hosts".
+Paul Curry, of ACG Schools - whose ACG Parnell College has the third biggest number of international students in NZ - said the organisation was "in constant communication with our homestay hosts".

 "As you would expect some of the homestay hosts have expressed concerns and we are managing those concerns," he said.
 "All of our students are being cared for through our network of registered homestay hosts."